-FREN 115 Introduction to Contemporary France FREN 126 Francophone Culture and Civilization FREN 173 French Cinema FREN 175 Women's Portraits/Portraits de Femmes FREN 177 African Francophone Literature and Cinema FREN 178 Pre and Post Revolutionary Child FREN 181 Asian Francophone Literature Recommended Study in France or a French-speaking country is recommended as a supplement to the interdisciplinary minor in French Cultural Studies.
+Francophone Culture and Civilization, FREN 126 French Cinema, FREN 173 Le Flaneur, FREN 174 Women's Portraits/Portraits de Femmes, FREN 175 Franco-African Cinema and Literature, FREN 177 Pre and Post Revolutionary Child, FREN 178 Franco-Asian Literature, FREN 181 Riots, Revolts, and Revolutions, FREN 182 Recommended Study in France or a French-speaking country is recommended as a supplement to the interdisciplinary minor in French Cultural Studies.
 A maximum of three courses will be allowed to be transferred in from study abroad, one in each category.
-GENDER AND WOMEN'S STUDIES Marie-Magdeleine Chirol (Modern Languages) Gustavo Geirola (Modern Languages) Marilyn Gottschall (Religious Studies) Wendy Furman-Adams (English Language and Literature), Coordinator Jennifer Holmes (Theatre) sal johnston (Sociology) Laura McEnaney (History) Rebecca Overmyer-Velásquez (Sociology) Paula Radisich (Art History) Anne Sebanc (Child Development) Cheryl Swift (Biology) Michelle Switzer (Philosophy) ender and Women's Studies, distinguished by its interdisciplinary nature, brings together faculty and students who share an interest in studying and producing theory and research about women's experiences.
+GENDER AND WOMEN'S STUDIES Marie-Magdeleine Chirol, Modern Languages Gustavo Geirola, Modern Languages Susan Gotsch, Political Science Marilyn Gottschall, Religious Studies Wendy Furman-Adams, English Language and Literature Jennifer Holmes, Theatre Ann Kakaliouras, Anthropology sal johnston, Sociology Laura McEnaney, History Jose Ortega, History Rebecca Overmyer-Velázquez, Sociology Paula Radisich, Art History Geetha Rajaram, Economics Elizabeth Sage, History Anne Sebanc, Child Development Ayesha Shaikh, Psychology Cheryl Swift, Biology Michelle Switzer, Philosophy ender and Women's Studies, distinguished by its interdisciplinary nature, brings together faculty and students who share an interest in studying and producing theory and research about women's experiences.
 The interdisciplinary approach leads students to a critical perspective and enables them to understand more fully the historical and contemporary relations of power and gender.
 By employing different methodologies and by considering questions regarding gender within different disciplines, students achieve an understanding of the complexity and the wholeness of human experience.
 Sex, sexuality, and gender are examined as biological, psychological, historical, and cultural phenomena.
 Special emphasis is placed upon the nature of gender as a social construction varying with respect to time, place, and context.
 Finally, students are exposed to new scholarship on women and are encouraged to engage critically with feminist theories and practices.
 A Gender and Women's Studies minor is useful preparation for professional and postgraduate work in a variety of fields.
 On a personal level, it enhances the human potential of both women and men by questioning and redefining societal values and encouraging them to work toward greater equality.
-REQUIREMENTS FOR A MINOR IN GENDER AND WOMEN'S STUDIES 18 credits of course work, including Required Course:
+REQUIREMENTS FOR A MINOR IN GENDER AND WOMEN'S STUDIES 18 credits of course work.